ethereum/sourcify/README.md

 The repository UI currently looks like this:
 <img src="./public/ui_start.png" width="80%"/>

-It offers the option to search, donwload or open folders.
+It offers the option to search, download or open folders.

 For example to download:

 <img src="./public/download.png" width="80%"/>

 Or if you want to search something: